 Secondary forests, like those found along Imbiah Trails, are forests that people have carried out activities in - for example, cutting down trees for wood.
 Coastal forests, like those found along the Coastal Trail, are forests that are home to plants and trees that are commonly seen near rocky shores.
 Trees that have always been a part of Singapore are called "native plants", and they are an important part of nature.
 They provide shelter to animals and give certain plants (like climbers and ferns) a place to grow.
 Native plants are also food for animals.

-Flowers provide

-n e c t a r, a sweet

-syrup for animals

-like butterflies

-and sunbirds.

-L e a v e s provide nutrients for animals such as grasshoppers and caterpillars.
-Animals like macaques and squirrels, love the fleshy fruit s!
+Flowers provide n \ \ \ r, a sweet syrup for animals like butterflies and sunbirds.
+L\a\s provide nutrients for animals such as grasshoppers and caterpillars.
+Animals like macaques and squirrels, love the fleshy f \ \ \ s!

-FORESTS (AND THE TREES AND PLANTS INSIDE THEM)

-provide animals with safe spaces to hide as they move from place to place
+FORESTS ( AND THE TREES AND PLANTS INSIDE THEM ) provide animals with safe spaces to hide as they move from place to place

-Can you draw the missing trees so the
+Can you draw the missing trees so the animals can move safely across the road

-Plants can be found all across Sentosa.
+Rainforest Plants can be found all across Sentosa.